Designated versus Non-Designated

 I see my designation in Workday.
 How can I change it?

 Employees cannot change their own designation.
-Managers can do it through Workday, or an HRMS specialist can do it through the Integrated System.
+Managers can do it through Workday.
 It is important that the designations be kept up to date as employees change jobs or take on new responsibilities.

 I am a manager/supervisor.
 How can I change my employee’s designation?

-Managers can change designations in Workday by doing a "Change Job" and editing the details tab, or asking an HRMS specialist to do it.
+Managers can change designations in Workday by doing a "Change Job" and editing the details tab.
 The change is “real-time.”

 Is there a deadline for designating employees?